andreaskaempf/adventofcode/2024/README.md

   works for Parts 1 and 2) writes a GLPK model, runs the solver, and parses the result.
 And it's really fast!

+* **Day 14** (Go): Given a list of "robots" in a ~100x100 2D space, each with an x,y position and an dx,dy per-second velocity, simulate 100 iterations of the robots moving around, wrapping around at the edges.
+For Part 1, answer is the product of the number of robots in each of the four quadrants after 100 iterations.
+For Part 2, it's the first iteration that yields ASCII art of a Christmas tree.
+First part was easy simulation.
+For Part 2, just drew maps of configuration after each iteration where there appeared to be lots of "robots" in one row, this was sufficient to find the answer by visual inspection.

 To compile and run a **Go** program
 * Change into the directory with the program
 * `go mod init day01`  (*only if go.mod does not yet exist*)